andy2804/v4l2-streamer-ros/README.md

 -----------------------------
 1. Compile the code using an IDE like CLion
 2. Connect the FLIR Boson 640 camera.

-⋅⋅⋅Make sure that your system has read access to the device, which should be listed as `/dev/ttyACM0` ⋅⋅⋅If not you can give access to the device by invoking `sudo chmod a+rwx /dev/ttyACM0` command
+   Make sure that your system has read access to the device, which should be listed as `/dev/ttyACM0`

+   If not you can give access to the device by invoking `sudo chmod a+rwx /dev/ttyACM0` command
 3. Run the code